-Brown is proud to be one of those champions and has held a variety of events over the last few years in celebration that included seminars, workshops, Brown Bags and film screenings.
-For DPD 2017 ISG invites you to check out the Guard Your Privacy section of its site, with links to tools and tips, as well as to follow us on social media @ISGatBrown.
-We also recommend the following videos, events and resources.
+CIS is proud to be one of those champions and has held a variety of events over the last few years in celebration that included seminars, workshops, Brown Bags and film screenings.
+For DPD 2019 CIS' Information Security Group (ISG) recommends starting with the overview provided by Online Privacy: How Did We Get Here, an eight minute video from PBS Digital Studios, then viewing the following videos, online events and resources.

 Want to learn more about Data Privacy Day plus get a few tips?
 Watch this short video.

 The Power of Privacy is an unsettling but timely film, from silentcircle.com partnering with the newspaper The Guardian.